Types of Truck Accidents

 Improper Loading

-Improperly loaded or overloading trucks can create imbalance or excessive weight, making it difficult for drivers to control their vehicles, especially in emergency situations.
+Improperly loaded or overloaded trucks can create imbalance or excessive weight, making it difficult for drivers to control their vehicles, especially in emergency situations.
 This can lead to jackknife accidents, where the trailer swings out and forms an acute angle with the tractor, as well as contributing to tire blowouts due to excessive pressure on the tires.

 Speeding and Aggressive Driving